 - Intensive care for newborns through our collaboration with Nemours/Alfred I. duPont Hospital for Children

-- Maternity facilities including a well-equipped nursery and a 40-bed Level III Neonatal Intensive Care Unit staffed by Nemours neonatologists and neonatal nurse practitioners
+- Maternity facilities including a maternal/infant unit and a 40-bed Level III Neonatal Intensive Care Unit staffed by Nemours neonatologists and neonatal nurse practitioners

 - Being over 35 years old

 - Having a disease such as cancer, lupus, diabetes, hypertension or asthma

 - Having a multiple pregnancy